Higher Lower Bounds from the 3SUM Conjecture: Introduction

-\paragraph{A Higher Lower Bound for Online \SetDisjointness{}.} It is obvious that online \SetDisjointness{} solves offline \SetDisjointness.
+It is straightforward to see that \emph{online} \SetDisjointness{} solves \emph{offline} \SetDisjointness.
 We phrase the CLBs in terms of $N$: the sum of set sizes.
 Define $t_p$ to be the preprocessing time of an online \SetDisjointness{} structure and $t_q$ its query time.